 The exterior dimensions were given by an initial purchaser as 17.68 x 16.34 x 14.39 inches, but my own measurements are roughly 17 x 14.5 x 13 for the exterior, and the interior is 14.5 x 12.5 x roughly 10.
 That is rather large for sitting on a counter.
 But good news for those who want a larger air fryer.
 The baking rack is 14 1/2 x 12.
 It holds 13 x 12 inch pans.
 I have seen reports of it being 23 Qt, 26 L and 27 L capacity.
 So there is some uncertainty there.

 The back has a stopper so that it won’t accidentally touch the wall.

 Overall, the stainless steel appearance is nice.
 There were initial reports that the Omni is not as loud as the Vortex.
 I Initially disagreed and found it equally loud, or perhaps even slightly louder when on high convection.
 But after running them side by side, I decided that the Vortex Plus is slightly louder, but not by much.
 Either way, the sound does not bother me though.

 Instant Pot Omni Manual

-Just as they did with the Vortex, the Omni ships without a full manual.
-As of this writing the online manual is not yet available.
+Just as they did with the Vortex, the Omni initially shipped without a full manual.
 It seems like Instant Pot likes to rush things like this at times.